 - Minimize the potential for code-violation penalties from regulatory agencies.

 Responsibility for maintaining a safe workplace has been delegated from the chancellor to department heads, managers, and supervisors.

 Responsibilities are broken down into 6 main duties:

 - Hazard identification and awareness – Conduct periodic safety inspections of all spaces.
 Use the IIPP forms appropriate for your facility.

 - Accident investigation – Investigate all accidents, injuries, and near-misses, and make appropriate changes to minimize recurrence.

 - Hazard mitigation – Correct conditions that are discovered during inspections or reported by employees.

 - Training – Know the hazards employees face and ensure they're trained to perform their work without illness or injury.
-The backbone of IIPP training is the IIPP class, required for every UCSD employee.
+Initial IIPP training is required for every UCSD employee.
 EH&S also offers specialized safety training in many areas.

 - Communication – Ensure a free flow of safety information through bulletin boards or periodic discussions.
 Encourage employees to report potential safety problems.